AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 * Hyperlinks that are created for a single dimension item override hyperlinks that are created on the dimension.

+* Hyperlinks are not functional in [downloaded PDF files](/help/analysis-workspace/export/download-send.md).

 To create hyperlinks for one or more dimension items:

 1. In a freeform table in Analysis Workspace, do one of the following: